-- i.
-What industry norms or assumptions should be eliminated? - ii.
-Which aspects should be improved beyond the current industry standards? - iii.
-Which elements should be scaled down below the usual industry levels? - iv.
-What new factors should be introduced that the industry has never explored?
+- What industry norms or assumptions should be eliminated? - Which aspects should be improved beyond the current industry standards? - Which elements should be scaled down below the usual industry levels? - What new factors should be introduced that the industry has never explored?

 Whereas design thinking uses multiple approaches for ideation, the tools and rules of design thinking help generate Blue Ocean ideas.
-When it comes to risk mitigation, the Blue Ocean strategy is to generate ideas and test the ideas by using Visual Canvas.
-(Amount & From, 2010) Prototypes can help learners learn more effectively and create better designs.
-In design thinking, There are various types of prototypes, including feasibility prototypes, low-fidelity and high-fidelity user prototypes, and live-data prototypes.
+When it comes to risk mitigation, the Blue Ocean strategy generates and tests ideas using Canvas (Amount & From, 2010).
+Prototypes can help learners learn more effectively and create better designs.
+In design thinking, there are various types of prototypes, including feasibility prototypes, low-fidelity and high-fidelity user prototypes, and live-data prototypes.
 Both Blue Ocean Strategy and Design Thinking play a crucial role in driving groundbreaking innovation.